swapnil14912/Churn_prediction_partII/README.md

-In this project I have explored and prdeict the whether the customer will leave the bank or not.
+In this project I have analysed the data and predicted whether the customer will leave the bank or will stay in it.